-- (a) Rule 18 requires that a person (whether or not a party) must not use or disclose any confidential information provided to it in the proceedings (including information disclosed in an application, a preliminary submission or a submission to the Panel), except - (i) in the proceedings itself as permitted under the Rules or - (ii) as required by law or the rules of a securities exchange
+- (a) Rule 18 requires that a person (whether or not a party) must not use or disclose any confidential information provided to it in the proceedings (including information disclosed in an application, a preliminary submission or a submission to the Panel), except - (i) in the proceedings itself as permitted under the Rules or - (ii) as required by law or the rules of a securities exchange.

-ASIC Act ss 127 and 186, Rule 18(1)
+ASIC Act ss 127 and 186, Rule 18(1).
+See also 5.3(b) of these Guidelines above

-(b) Any communications from, and any document provided by, the Panel (or before the Panel is appointed, the President) for comment or which is marked as a draft is confidential information.
+(b) Any communications communication from, and any document provided by, the Panel (or before the Panel is appointed, the President) is confidential information (including a communication or document provided for comment or which is marked as a draft-is confidential) unless or until the Panel publishes such information.